opensearch-project/documentation-website/_benchmark/user-guide/contributing-workloads.md

 # Contributing custom workloads

-After [Creating a custom workload]({{site.url}}{{site.baseurl}}/benchmark/creating-custom-workloads/) you can contribute your workload for other OpenSearch Benchmark users to use.
-If you plan on configuring a workload, use the following guidelines.
+After [creating a custom workload]({{site.url}}{{site.baseurl}}/benchmark/creating-custom-workloads/) you can contribute your workload for other OpenSearch Benchmark users to use.
+If you plan on contibuting a workload, use the following guidelines.

 ## README and license

 Each workload must include a detailed `README.MD` file, which should include the following:

 - The purpose of the workload and what users should use the workload.
 When creating a description, think about what specific use case your workload address that other workloads included in OpenSearch Benchmark do not.
-- An overview of the data set use.
-Make sure that any data included in the data set does not contain any properietary data or PII.
+- An overview of the dataset used by the workload.
+Make sure that any data included in the dataset does not contain any proprietary data or Personal Identifiable Information (PII).
-- An example document from the data that displays that data types.
+- An example document from the data set that gives users an idea of how the data looks like.
-- The pearamters supported by the workload.
+- The parameters supported by the workload.
 - A list of default test procedures included in the workload and other test procedures the workload can run.
 - A sample of the output the workload produces after a test is run.
 - A copy of the license that gives the user and OpenSearch Benchmark permission to use the dataset.